First, you can go by wall color.

 Color palette software used (with thanks): Tineye (used with permission).

 Beige Living Room Walls in the Traditional Style

 Beige is a warm-toned color that works great to accentuate and complement similarly toned neutral colors.
 Perfect as a base color for modern, minimalist, or contemporary living spaces, beige is a color that exudes elegance.

-Adding pops of crisp white color and using warm-toned metal décor ties the look together in a cohesive, subtly tied together fashion.
+Adding pops of crisp white color and using warm-toned metal décor ties the look together in a cohesive, subtly-tied fashion.
 Note how the creamy white painted fireplace adds sparkle and depth to this room and works to accent the main beige color scheme.

 Painting your walls beige will create a soft and soothing living space that you can further accentuate with contrasting throw pillows and modern design elements.
-Play with lighter and darker shades, along with assorted textural elements to create a multifaceted layered look that looks effortlessly cool.
+Play with lighter and darker shades and assorted textural elements to create a multifaceted, layered look that looks effortlessly cool.